kwaldenphd/football-text-analysis/next-steps.md

 Components:
 - Reflections/observations from in-class work (Data Basic, Voyant Tools, AntConc)
-- Report from your own textual analysis experiment (outline below)
+- Report from your own textual analysis experiment (outline above)
 - Any PDF or TXT files you worked with
 - Any Python scripts/Jupyter Notebooks used in the lab